Six key business simulation elements and their benefits

-A simulation game mixes elements of cooperation, competition and decision making with feedback and repetition.
-Combining game elements with simulations, modern technology and media creates a learning solution that has many benefits.
+A simulation game mixes elements of cooperation, competition and decision-making with feedback and repetition.
+Combining game elements with simulations, modern technology and media creates a learning programme that has a variety of powerful benefits.

-This kind of group simulation isn’t just teaching your learners about the scenario they’re facing, it’s showing them how they can work together and learn from other people’s experience.
+Successful business simulation exercises don’t just teach your learners about the scenarios they’re facing, they show them how they can work together and learn from other people’s experiences.

-To get the most out of a business simulation game there are several things you should do.
+To get the most out of business simulation games, there are six key elements you should incorporate:

 - Mirror real business challenges in your simulation story